Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 ### Overview - Test Cases

-This section displays the list of test cases contained within the test set.
+This section displays the list of test cases currently contained within the test set.
 You can add, remove, reposition and remove test cases from the list.
-The execution status displayed next to each test case is the most recent execution status of the test case *when run in the context of the current test set*.
+The execution status displayed next to each test case is the most recent execution status of the test case *when run in the context of the current test set and, if specified, the release we are displaying data for*.

 ![](img/Test_Case_Management_222.png)